Deepak-774/Image-Encrypter-Decrypter/README.md

 ## Notes

 - PNG is recommended because it is lossless.
-- Images created with older versions of the app may not decode correctly after format changes.

 ## Project Structure

 - `main.py` — GUI and user flow
 - `functions.py` — encryption/decryption + embedding/extraction logic

-## License

-Add a license if you plan to make this public on GitHub.